aeturrell/deploy-api/README.md

   - New data may be added in a new file, if the new data refer to January, or added into an existing file, if the month they refer to is not January
 - `etl/main.py` — this is a script that calls the extract and transform scripts in order.

+NB: there isn't any "load" here, and we're not using a database to store data.
+That's because we want to keep this to a minimal deployment just of an API, and because the data are small.
+However, it wouldn't be too much work to integrate a database too.
 To create the data we'll be serving up later, it's

 ```bash
 poetry run python etl/main.py